mrc/tla-tools/README.md

   filename is guessed to be modulename.tla.
 Sany errors don't have the module name either (makes sense, it's syntax checking the file), so it's guessed from the "Parsing file ..." line.
 Multiple "Parsing file" lines could lead the errors to the wrong file.
+As a hack, there's a super ugly regexp which prevents matching filenames beginning with "/private/", which is where the temp files go on my installation.
+Sorry if you need to check /tmp instead, maybe the test function offers you some inspiration.
 * Error type (warning, error) is not guessed.
 * No extra support for "-tool" option (which makes tlc emit tool-readable messages.)